-- 1. Within twelve months of the date of the notification provided for in the first subparagraph of Article 9(3), the rapporteur Member State shall prepare and submit to the Commission, with a copy to the Authority a report, hereinafter referred to as 'draft assessment report', assessing whether the active substance can be expected to meet the approval criteria provided for in Article 4. - 2.
+- 1. Within 12 months of the date of the notification provided for in the first subparagraph of Article 9(3), the rapporteur Member State shall prepare and submit to the Commission, with a copy to the Authority, a report, referred to as the 'draft assessment report', assessing whether the active substance can be expected to meet the approval criteria provided for in Article 4. - 2.
 The draft assessment report shall also include where relevant, a proposal to set maximum residue levels.
-In such a case the rapporteur Member State shall forward the application, the evaluation report and the supporting dossier referred to in Article 9 of Regulation (EC) No 396/2005 to the Commission no later than six months after the date of the notification provided for in the first subparagraph of Article 9(3) of this Regulation.